 Charles was born in May 1872 at Chorlton-on-Medlock, Manchester.
 Interestingly, the infant's name 'Charles Leigh Clare' is the same as Donald's employer 6 years later (Charles Leigh Clare & Co.)
 Was Donald repaying a debt of gratitude?.1,2,3 He was the son of Donald Nicholson and Euphemia Scott Gibb.
 Charles Leigh Clare Nicholson was baptized at Congregational church in June 1872 at Old Trafford, Lancashire.4 Charles may have been named for his father's employers, a company of merchants named Messrs.
 Chas.
 Leigh Clare and Co.
 Charles Leigh Clare himself was a prison reformer and judge.5,6

-The Nicholsons were granted 90 acres of land at Tasmania on April 1884.11 Charles was employed A Charles Leigh Clare Nicholson was employed by the West Australian railways as a temporary clerk in their stores branch on Saturday, 23 July 1904 for the sum of 8 shillings a day, but was 'dispensed with' less than 2 moths later on 23 July 1904.12 He was a sharebroker and commission agent in 1906.11 He was the the manager of the Bischoff-Taylor Tin Prospecting Association, a company with a then capitalisation of £3,000 in July 1906 at Queenstown, Tasmania.12
+The Nicholsons were granted 90 acres of land at Tasmania on April 1884.11 Charles was employed A Charles Leigh Clare Nicholson was employed by the West Australian railways as a temporary clerk in their stores branch on Saturday, 23 July 1904 for the sum of 8 shillings a day, but was 'dispensed with' less than 2 moths later on 23 July 1904.12 He was a sharebroker and commission agent in 1906.13 He was the the manager of the Bischoff-Taylor Tin Prospecting Association, a company with a then capitalisation of £3,000 in July 1906 at Queenstown, Tasmania.14

 The Nicholson family posed for a photograph c1910 (George Gibb Nicholson, Marguerite Danuser, Hubert Nicholson, Lily Euphemia Eveline Nicholson, Marguerite Nicholson, Euphemia Scott Gibb, Donald Nicholson, Charles Leigh Clare Nicholson, Lousie Augusta Fooks)